yuchild/image_help_from_yelp/README.md

 ## A Deep Dive into Reviews
 ***
 The reviews.json file contains 6.6 million entries.
-To limit the excessive computational power required for this dataset, I used only 3% of the data to cut computational time.
+To limit the excessive computational power required for this dataset, I used only 1.5% of the data to cut computational time.

-**Word Lengths EDA**

-**The lay of the land**
+**Word Lengths EDA: The lay of the land:**

 Stemming and Lemmatization filtering uses different heuristics to limit word lengths.
 Stemming chops the ends off to get at the root word.
 Lemmatization employs dictionaries to find root meaning: